22 Early Blooming Spring Flowers for Your Garden

 American witch hazel (H. virginiana) is one of the few plants that blooms in the fall, but the related Japanese witch hazel (H. japonica) takes over in late winter and early spring.

-Why we love it: Witch hazel shrubs show off when other plants are sleeping.
+Why we love it: Witch hazel shrubs, with their lovely early blooming flowers, show off when other plants are sleeping.
 Try a combination of the American and Japanese varieties for a brilliant golden display.

 Ed Reschke/Getty Images